1.3K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Radomsko air is currently 1.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Radomsko is currently 3 times the WHO annual air quality guideline value

 Moderate 57 US AQI